Want to Stay On-Trend This Season? Dress Like a Scarf

 Silky and drapey?
 Seen it.
 Scarf print?
 Seen it (on scarves).
 But together, on pieces like tops and dresses, the elements complement each other in unimaginable ways.
 We suddenly want scarves all over our entire bodies—and we fully plan on making it happen this fall.

 Interested in getting in on this trend, or even just understanding it?
 We’ve got you covered.
-Scroll down to the slideshow below to learn how you—yes, you—can dress exactly like a scarf.
+Click ahead to learn how you—yes, you—can dress exactly like a scarf.

 Versace Printed Jeans

-These are better than a scarf, because a) they're Versace, and b) they're jeans.
+These are better than a scarf because a) they're Versace, and b) they're jeans.
 And we love jeans.

 Versace printed jeans, $1,225 at Farfetch